 Research does indicate that vaping is vastly healthier in upwards of 98%, but does this mean vaping is completely safe for your teeth?
 Few things really are.
 The truth is, many vapers either haven’t given it much thought or overlook it because they’re content with knowing the many health benefits of making the switch.

-The purpose of this article is for educational purposes.
+Disclaimer: The purpose of this article is for educational purposes.
 If you’re like me and choose to vape as a healthier alternative, it’s worth knowing the potential risks and necessary preventative measures that can be taken to help minimize any health impacts.

 Choosing electronic cigarettes as an alternative has many positive health outcomes on both the systemic and oral health, but the long-term effects are still somewhat inconclusive.
 Nevertheless, the health risks of vaping are still there, whether substantial or minimal.
 After all, you only get one set of natural teeth, and it’s worth knowing the pros and cons.